Which nutrition certification is best for you?

 This makes it more expensive than most Nutrition certifications in the top category of accredited certs.

-In our opinion as a dedicated health and fitness experts, Precision Nutrition costs as much as it should.
+In our opinion, as dedicated health and fitness experts, Precision Nutrition costs as much as it should.
 Regardless, this course may not be for everyone from an affordability perspective.
+Some people won’t want to dip into their savings for a non-accredited certification.

 No Answers With The Workbook